-Remediation: Assignments will be re-written based on faculty feedback.
+Remediation: Assignments will be re-written based on faculty feedback

-- Class Attendance: Students are required to attend all sessions with outside guests (e.g., patient or provider panels) and large group discussions (e.g., stress management techniques, viewing and discussing the film "Wit".) - Remediation for these activities is only for students who have an excused absence from Student Affairs.
-Remediation will consist of a one-page written essay on the preparation materials (Camtasia presentation). - Small group and Learning Community (LC) Activity Attendance: Students are required to attend all small group and LC activities (e.g., Motivational Interviewing). - Remediation for these activities is only for students who have an excused absence from Student Affairs.
-Remediation will consist of a one-page written essay on the preparation materials (Camtasia presentation).
+• Class Attendance: Students are required to attend all sessions with outside guests (e.g., patient or provider panels) and large group discussions (e.g., stress management techniques, viewing and discussing the film "Wit".)

+Remediation for these activities is possible only for students who have an excused absence from Student Affairs.
+Remediation will consist of a one-page written essay on the preparation materials (e.g., Camtasia presentation).
+Unexcused absence may be considered an issue of Professionalism and require completion of the Performance Improvement Program.

+• Small group and Learning Community (LC) Activity Attendance: Students are required to attend all small group and LC activities (e.g., Motivational Interviewing).

+Remediation for these activities is possible only for students who have an excused absence from Student Affairs.
+Remediation will consist of a one-page written essay on the preparation materials (e.g., Camtasia presentation).
+Unexcused absence may be considered an issue of Professionalism and require completion of the Performance Improvement Program.